ivang/QHack-Q-Reply-2021/README.md

-# A quantum variational approach to data classification:<br>current Quantum Computers maturity and the potential for Quantum Advantage
+# A quantum variational approach to data classification and the potential for Quantum Advantage

 ### Team Name: